nginx-serverless/nginx-lambda-gateway/README.md

 |   |   |-- lambda_ngx_apis.conf    API endpoints config for nginx-lambda-gateway
 |   |   |-- lambda_ngx_http.conf    common config under NGINX http directive
 |   |   |-- lambda_ngx_proxy.conf   common config to be set before proxy_pass
-|   |   └-- utils.js                common lib to be reused by all NJS codebases
+|   |   └-- utils.js                common lib to be reused by all NJS codebase
 |   └-- lambda-emulator             proxy for Lambda Runtime API to locally test
 |
 |-- docker
 |   |-- Dockerfile.oss              for NGINX OSS  to act as a Lambda gateway
 |   └-- Dockerfile.plus             for NGINX Plus to act as a Lambda gateway
 |
 |-- docker-compose.yml              Docker config to build and run nginx-lambda-gateway